PandiaJason/PandiaJason/README.md

-- 👋 Hey there, I'm JSN, the proud founder/author of https://jsncrypts.vercel.app/
+- 👋 Hey there, I'm Jason Pandian, the proud founder/author of https://jsncrypts.vercel.app/
 - 💾 I use ++C, not C++
 - 🌊 Currently deep-diving into the C language ocean.
 - ♢ Crafting magic in the world of EVM blockchain programming.